emmiegit/chess/README.md

   </a>
 </p>

 Chess engine wrapper utility created for fun.
+Intended for use with xboard; utilizes the [Chess Engine Communication Protocol](https://home.hccnet.nl/h.g.muller/engine-intf.html).

 ## Requirements